Make it POSSIBLE with IMPOSSIBLE Burger – Chef’s Roll Challenge

 - 1 egg, (egg wash, 1 egg, 2 tablespoons water)

 - Heat oven 425

 - In a large sauce pan brown 2 pounds IMPOSSIBLE Burger in 1 tablespoon olive oil over high heat

 - Remove meat from pan and set aside on a plate

 - Add 2 tablespoon butter to pan and sauté, carrots, onions, garlic, mushrooms, red pepper and celery for 8 minutes or until vegetables are just softened.
 Season with pinch of sea salt and black pepper

 - Make a roux.
-Heat butter in a small sauce pan add.
-Cook stirring for 3-5 minutes.
+Heat 2 tablespoons butter in another small sauce pan over medium heat.
+Add 1/4 cup flour and cook stirring constantly for 3-5 minutes.
 Turn off the heat and set aside

 - Add 2 cups chicken stock, sliced potatoes, and herbs to the cooked vegetable mixture.
 Simmer over medium heat for 20 minutes or until potatoes are tender.
 Add roux and stir until mixture is thickened.